snowsword20/nextDashboard/README.md

 - Route Groups (overview)
 - Stream specific components using React Suspense.
 - it's good practice to move your data fetches down to the components that need it, and then wrap those components in Suspense.

+### Partial Prerendering(Next.js 14)
+- Chapter 10
+- Partial Prerendering leverages React's Concurrent APIs and uses Suspense to defer rendering parts of your application until some condition is met (e.g. data is loaded).

+### Search
+- Chapter 11
+- Use the Next.js APIs: searchParams, usePathname, and useRouter.
+- Client Component and Server Component
+- Best practice: Debouncing  use a library called use-debounce